Computer Science & Electrical Engineering

 Provides an understanding of the information security vision and strategy set forth by executive management.
 Concepts and techniques from the management and organizational behavior disciplines are integrated in order to identify and propose solutions to the problems of information security administration.
 Domain specific issues such as HIPAA and SOX are addressed as appropriate.

 This hands-on course allows students practical experiences related to cybersecurity threats, mitigations, malware, and cyber defense scenarios.
 Students learn the tactics malicious tactics actors use to exploit applications, computers, networks, and the strategies used to respond to these threats.
-This course includes written assignments and hands-on practice with security tools and techniques.
+Includes written assignments and hands-on practice with security tools and techniques.
+Companion course to CYBR 510L.

 This hands-on course allows students practical experiences related to cybersecurity attacks, malware, and cyber operations scenarios.
 Students learn the tactics malicious tactics actors use to exploit applications, computers, networks, and the strategies used to respond to these threats.
-The course includes written assignments and hands-on practice with security tools and techniques.
+Includes written assignments and hands-on practice with security tools and techniques.
+Companion course to CYBR 512L.

 CYBR 515.
 RESEARCH METHODS AND COLLOQUIUM.
 4 Credits.